hansroland/HsWl/README.md

 #### Status

 At the moment, the code up to the extended example has been translated to Haskell.
-However the checkerboard background has not been implemented.

 ## 2_Generator